DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 ### Potential Business Action

  #### 1. Optimize Inventory Management & Forecasting
-- **Action**: Leverage seasonal order trends (peaks in March, July, and October) to anticipate demand and adjust stock levels accordingly.
+- **Action**: Leverage seasonal order trends (peaks in May, July, and October) to anticipate demand and adjust stock levels accordingly.
 This will prevent stockouts during peak periods while avoiding excess inventory in low-demand months.
 - **Implementation**:
   - Use historical sales data to build a predictive demand model
   - Implement an automated reorder system to replenish stock efficiently.

 #### 2. Improve Cost Efficiency Through Supplier Negotiation
-- **Action**: Negotiate better discounts with high-spend suppliers (e.g., Supplier 126 & 69) who currently offer no discounts.This is because even a small discount (e.g., 5%) on these major suppliers could result in significant cost savings.
+- **Action**: Negotiate better discounts with high-spend suppliers (e.g., Supplier 126 & 69) who currently offer no discounts.
+This is because even a small discount (e.g., 5%) on these major suppliers could result in significant cost savings.
 - **Implementation**:
   - Group purchases with selected suppliers to qualify for bulk discounts.
   - Explore alternative suppliers who offer similar products at lower prices.